2010 Sudanese general election

 General elections were held in Sudan between 11 and 15 April 2010, extended from the original end date of 13 April.
 The elections were held to elect the President and National Assembly of Sudan, as well as the President and Legislative Assembly of Southern Sudan.
 The election brought to the end the transitional period which began when the decades-long Second Sudanese Civil War ended in 2005.

-Early results on 20 April showed that President Omar al-Bashir's party National Congress was well ahead.
+Early results on 20 April showed that President Omar al-Bashir's National Congress Party was well ahead.
 On 26 April, full results were announced and al-Bashir was confirmed as the winner by having received 68.24% of the vote.

 Background

 Date

 The elections were originally scheduled to be held from March to April 2009, but there were reports that they may be delayed up to six months from the latest possible date of July 2009 due to problems with the preparation of the vote.
 However, on 2 April 2009, the electoral commission pushed the date back to 6 February to 21 February 2010 and results were to be declared on 27 February 2010.
 The elections will entail: national presidential and parliamentary, the south Sudanese presidency, state governors, the southern parliament, and state assemblies.
 The voting will be early in the month so results may be fielded late in the month.
 The electoral commission released the date after the International Criminal Court issued an arrest warrant for President Bashir on 4 March 2009.

 On 11 June 2009, it was rumoured that the elections might be delayed for a short time once more.
 This was immediately rejected by the government.
 However, it was announced on 30 June 2009 that the election would be postponed until 5 April to 12 April 2010 after problems with the national census.
 The census results were expected early April 2009 but were not released until mid-May 2009; upon its release, the SPLM contested that Southern Sudan are a third of Sudan's total population while the census reported that they made up 21 percent of the total population.
 It is unknown if the Darfurian amalgamation referendum, due to take place in July 2010, will be pulled back to match the general election.